MarkvanMents/docs/content/refguide/communication-patterns.md

----
-title: "Communication Patterns in the Mendix Runtime"
+# Communication Patterns in the Mendix Runtime
-category: "Mendix Runtime"
-tags: ["studio pro", "Mendix Runtime", "Communications", "Runtime Server", "Mendix Client"]
----

 ## 1 Introduction